 Email Marketing is Perfect to Ask for Reviews

 Email marketing is super effective when it comes to generating reviews.
 You can add real-time triggers, personalisation and dynamic content.
-Use the power of automation; optimise the timing, flows and content and get even more customer reviews.
+Use the power of automation and customer review emails; optimise the timing, flows and content and get even more customer reviews.
 Remember, authentic reviews can help boost sales, influence purchasing decisions, and help your SEO.
 So make sure you ask for those reviews!